TillF/WASA-SED/docs/index.md

 *damalert*: Initial alert volume of the sub-basin’s reservoir \[10<sup>3</sup> m<sup>3</sup>].
 Value varies because of the sediment accumulation.
 Influences *damflow*.
 Should be set to volume at the height of the barrage’s intake devices.<br>
 *dama, damb*:	Parameters of the area-volume relationship in the sub-basin’s reservoir (area=dama.Vol<sup>damb</sup>) \[-].
 Values of reservoir area and volume are expressed in m<sup>2</sup> and m<sup>3</sup>, respectively.
 These are not the Molle parameters, but can be derived thereof: dama = (1/k * (alpha * k)^(alpha/(alpha-1)))^((alpha-1)/alpha); damb = (alpha-1)/alpha (damb should be > 0 and <= 1).<br>
 *qoutlet*:	Maximum outflow discharge released through the bottom outlets in the sub-basin’s reservoir \[m<sup>3</sup>/s].
 Contributes to qbottom in output file ```res_*_watbal.out```.
 Set to zero if less than *damdead* or less than fvol_bottom\*storcap. <br>
 *fvol\_bottom*: Fraction of storage capacity that indicates the minimum storage volume for sediment release through the bottom outlets of the sub-basin's reservoir \[-].
-Influences the actual value of qoutlet. <br> If the value of *fvol_bottom* set to -999, an additional file ```operat_bottom.dat``` must be provided with detailed information about the sediment management technique selected for routing sediment through the sub-basin’s reservoir (see details below).
+Influences the actual value of qoutlet. <br> If the value of *fvol_bottom* set to -999, an additional file ```operat_bottom.dat``` must be provided with detailed information about the sediment management technique selected for routing sediment through the sub-basin’s reservoir (see details below). <br>
 *flag\_over\_delay*: flag to simulate the retention of reservoir overflow during spillway operation \[0 = without time delay; 1 = with time delay] <br>
 *damc, damd*: Parameters of the spillway rating curve in the sub-basin’s reservoir (Qout=damc.Hv<sup>damd</sup>) \[-].
 Values of water height over the spillway (Hv) and overflow discharge (Qout) are expressed in m and m<sup>3</sup>/s, respectively <br>
 *elevbottom*: bottom outlet elevation of the sub-basin's reservoir \[m].
 Currently not used, fill in dummy values.